 - Authority – Taking an industry leading position by championing a cause or sharing a strong opinion on topical industry issues can elevate a brand’s authority above its competitors.

 - Reciprocity – Brands who ‘pay it forward’ and deliver value up front are much more likely to endear potential customers to them.
-They’ll also be seen as more trustworthy; especially if the value that they deliver up front is also a demonstration of their knowledge or expertise.
+They’ll also be seen as more trustworthy.

 From the study, reliability was found to be the single most important driver in every market studied, accounting for up to 25% of brand trust.
 Whilst this shouldn’t surprise us, it does make very clear just how important it is to get the customer experience right and to meet customer expectations.
-Bad experiences can be shared globally at the touch of a button and, consumers are increasingly prone to switching based on recommendations from friends.
-The basics simply have to be brilliant.
+Bad experiences can be shared globally at the touch of a button.
+The basics simply have to be exceptional.

-Reliability may be key but, smart brands can understand the key trust drivers for their business among their target audience and proactively strengthen and build trust.
+Reliability may be key but smart brands can understand the key trust drivers for their business and proactively strengthen and build trust.
 Outperforming the competition in trust metrics is a clear opportunity to develop a competitive advantage.

 2. Plan the right channel to drive brand trust: Identify the appropriate way of communicating with your audience to increase trust.
 For example, to drive reliability, research shows customer reviews and customer service are key channels.
-Transparency can be cultivated by having the brand’s CEO (and other leadership team members) being highly visible and transparent about their mistakes and triumphs.
+Transparency can be cultivated by having the brand’s leadership team members being highly visible and transparent about their mistakes and triumphs.

 3 .
 Rally the business behind trust: Strengthening customer trust is key to retaining and acquiring new customers.
-It is so important that we’d argue that trust should be Integrated into core business decision-making and, should be one of the key measures of customer success.
+It is so important that we’d argue that trust should be integrated into core business decision-making.
 Needless to say, marketing and communications functions should collaborate closely with management to be responsive and focus on building brand trust.